 - Before HPV vaccines were introduced, roughly 340,000 to 360,000 women and men were affected by genital warts caused by HPV every year

-- Every year, more than 12,000 women living in the US will be diagnosed and more than 4,000 women die from cervical cancer.
-Approximately 19,000 women and 12,000 men are affected annually by cancers caused by HPV.
+- Every year, about 11,000 women living in the US will be diagnosed and more than 4,000 women die from cervical cancer.
+Approximately 21,000 women and 15,000 men are affected annually by cancers caused by HPV.

 Some individuals infected with HPV may not exhibit signs or symptoms.

 HPV can cause genital warts.
 Genital warts usually appear as a small bump or group of bumps in the genital area.
 They can be small or large, raised or flat, or shaped like a cauliflower.
 A healthcare professional can usually diagnose warts by examining the genital area.

 Other types of HPV can lead to cancer.

 Adults age 27-45 years should talk to a healthcare professional about whether HPV vaccination is right for them.
 Shared clinical decision-making is recommended because some individuals who are not adequately vaccinated might benefit from vaccination.

 There is no treatment for infection caused by the virus itself; however, there are treatments for some of the health problems that HPV can cause, such as genital warts and certain cancers.
 Consult with a healthcare professional on the best course of treatment.

 Updated January 2022